Agios Nikolaos Church

-Agios Nikolaos Greek Orthodox Church was built in 1845 by the Greek community of the city.
-It was in service until 1910s and was abandoned after the departure of the community in the Greco-Turkish population exchange.
+Agios Nikolaos Church was in service until 1921 and was abandoned after the departure of the community during the Cilicia Christian evacuation.
 The church was converted into Archaeology Museum in 1950.
-After the move of the Archaeology Museum to a new location, the former church was occupied by the newly formed Ethnography Museum in 1983.
+Archaeology Museum moved to a new location in 1972.
+In 1983, the church was occupied by the newly formed Ethnography Museum.
 The church is restored to its origin in 2015 and renamed Kuruköprü Monumental Church.
+Provincial Public Library temporarily moved into the building in 2023.
+The library will return to its original location after the earthquake damage is fully renovated.